derekmisler/derekmisler.com/README.md

 #Derek Misler
-- Asheville, NC, United States
 - derekmisler@gmail.com
 - http://www.derekmisler.com

-I’m a developer, from the front-end all the way to the back.
-I have a well-rounded education of many different languages, though I have an advanced proficiency of front-end techniques.
-Some of my favorite aspects of development are optimizing code, fixing details, and finding bugs.
-I’m an independent person, but I enjoy the learning opportunities afforded by working on a team.
-Did I mention I have a fine arts degree?
-I’d love the chance to explain why I think all developers can benefit from an arts curriculum.
+Derek Misler is a full-stack web and software develooper.
+He has a well-rounded education of many different web and software languages, and an advanced proficiency of front-end techniques.
+Some of his favorite aspects of web development and software engineering are optimizing code, fixing details, and finding bugs.
+He is an independent person, but enjoys the learning opportunities afforded by working on a team.

 ---
 ## Technical Skills